smallcloudai/linguist/README.md

 If you take Python file, change its extension to .cpp (C++) linguist will not recognize the file as still being Python.

 In other words, it doesn't look into the text itself sufficiently.
+Maybe a better solution is needed.